-- Make sure that the AWS Identity and Access Management (IAM) role or IAM user has the correct permissions to run the relevant commands.
+- Make sure that the IAM role or IAM user has the correct permissions to run the relevant commands.
 For instructions on how to do this, see Why am I receiving the error message "You are not authorized to perform this operation" when I try to launch an EC2 instance?

 - Make sure that the time on your Linux or Windows instance is correct.

 - Make sure that you're using the correct credentials to make the API call.
-If there are multiple sets of credentials on the instance, credential precedence might affect which credentials the instance uses to make the API call.
-Verify which set of credentials you're using by running the aws sts get-caller-identity command.
+If there are multiple sets of credentials on the instance, credential precedence might affect the credentials that the instance uses to make the API call.
+Verify the set of credentials that you're using by running the aws sts get-caller-identity command.
 For more information, see Why is my Amazon EC2 instance using IAM user credentials instead of role credentials?

 An error occurred (ExpiredToken)

 Temporary credentials expire at the time interval specified during creation.
-If the credentials for your IAM role have expired, obtain a new STS token by assuming a new IAM role.
+If the credentials for your IAM role are expired, then obtain a new STS token by assuming a new IAM role.